MattDierick/devsecops-nap/README.md

 * Nginx App Protect license
 * Terraform

-# Clone this repo in your own GitHub
+# 1. Clone this repo in your own GitHub

-Clone the repo in order to have your own repo in your own GitHub
+* Clone the repo in order to have your own repo in your own GitHub
+* Create a `dev` branch in order to do not modify the main.
+* Move to the `dev` branch.
+You will work on the `dev` branch.

-# Deploy Sentence App in your AKS
+# 2. Deploy Sentence App in your AKS

 * Deploy Sentence Application in your AKS
 * To do so, use the manifests available in /k8s-deployment folder `aks-sentence-deployment.yaml`